mfrisby-extreme/XIQ_DumpRadioProfileDetails/readme.md

 ```
 --external
 ```
-This flag will allow you to create the locations and assign the devices to locations on an XIQ account you are an external user on.
+This flag will allow you to connect to additional external XIQ accounts that your username is part of.
 After logging in with your XIQ credentials the script will give you a numeric option of each of the XIQ instances you have access to.
 Choose the one you would like to use.
 ```
 --csv_file
 ```